edwinchoate/edwinchoate.github.io/_case_studies/prepcheck.md

 </figure>

 * I incorporated the checkmark to clarify that the word _check_ means "checking your work" (as opposed to other uses of the word like "writing a check")
-* The omission of AI in the logo (and name) was intentional, so as to future-proof the product in case we pivoted
+* The omission of AI from the logo was intentional, so as to future-proof the product in case we pivoted
-* I incorporated the chat bubble shape to clarify that this is a chat tool, since the "PrepCheck" doesn't reference chatting
+* I incorporated the chat bubble shape to clarify that this is a chat tool, since the name "PrepCheck" doesn't reference chatting

 ## Designing the Beta Version